Many spiritual and psychological teachings help us to see how much is within us — how much we have to give. Let me share a story builds on this theme.

 The idea is that in our prayer or meditation times, we can reach down into that inner aquifer of the spirit.
 We can drink deeply from it.
 Then, having accessed the abundance within, we can share it with those around us.

 When we have a free moment, we can once again reconnect with the abundance.
 Then, when we're ready, we can share it again.
-Through this process, we become conduits for divine love, peace, and wisdom — or as A Course in Miracles puts it, "miracle workers."
+Through this process, we become conduits for divine love, peace, and wisdom — "miracle workers."

 We, of course, aren't doing a whole lot of work in this process.
 We're simply reaching down to the abundance within, and allowing that abundance to flow through us.
 It's one of the most fulfilling — and most needed — activities in the world.